ahsu1230/mathnavigatorSite/orion/README.md

 ```
 You should see an `ok`.

-After that, using a text editor of your choice (Sublime, Nodepad++, Atom, etc.), open `configs/config_local.yaml` in this folder.
-You should see a file with this content:
+In the `orion` folder,
+ * Create a new folder called `configs`.
+ * Inside this folder, create a new file called `config_local.yaml`.
+ * Paste the following content into this file and save.
 ```
 app:
   build: "development"